blinwd/HelloReactNative/README.md

 <img width="1496" alt="Screenshot 2024-12-27 at 2 41 51 PM" src="https://github.com/user-attachments/assets/4079d907-41da-43c5-b94a-f629e81425f4" />

+## Branches

+Use any of the following branches to start up the app:

+- **main**: The hello world setup showcasing the base Expo configuration.
+- **firebase**: Contains features and configurations specific to Firebase authentication.
+- **stream-chat**: Contains features and configurations specific to Stream Chat integration.

 ## Running the App
 ### Web
 Start the app in a web browser: